apache/spark/docs/sql-ref-ansi-compliance.md

 ### Type coercion
 #### Type Promotion and Precedence
-Spark SQL uses several rules that govern how conflicts between data types are resolved.
+When `spark.sql.ansi.enabled` is set to `true`, Spark SQL uses several rules that govern how conflicts between data types are resolved.
 At the heart of this conflict resolution is the Type Precedence List which defines whether values of a given data type can be promoted to another data type implicitly.

 | Data type | precedence list(from narrowest to widest)                        |